 sap.
 By this time the war clouds were gathering and Uncle Sam said

-I Want You, and I was almost glad to go to get out of firing the
+I Want You, and I was almost glad to go to get out

 My brother and I were gone from 1940 to 1947 and in the meantime